patrickmmartin/errorcodeNX/article.md

 hence a lot of code ported from C suffers from requiring analysis and changes (or you don't port it, and pass the problem on to the caller / future maintainers )

-anyway enough with the bonfire of straw men

-for error_code, this is quite simply not possible, even with full access to the machinery [standard citation needed]
+for error_code, this is quite simply either very hard possible to impossible, even with full access to the machinery [ citation needed]

     const char N::new_bar[] = SCOPE_ERROR("GRP", "FOO", "Foo not Bar");